 For further details and suggestions for funding, please refer to Student Services on this website: http://www.esacanada.com/student-services#financial-aid.

-ESA is pleased to present two awards in each of our Professional Fire Fighter Programs - Flex.
-These awards recognize outstanding performance.
+ESA is pleased to present one award in each of our Professional Fire Fighter - Flex Programs.
+This recognizes outstanding performance.

 - Award for Academic Excellence, Professional Fire Fighter Program - Flex.
 This award is given to the student with the highest average on the written examinations of the NFPA 1001 program.